brain-score/vision/docs/source/modules/submission.rst

     resources are available.
 The Jenkins related contents are stored on ``/om5/group/dicarlo/jenkins``.
 This directory contains a script for model submission (`score_model.sh`) and for unittests (`unittests_brainscore.sh`).
 The scripts are executed in an Openmind job and are responsible for fully installing a conda environment, executing the process, and shutting everything down again.
-Results are stored in the database or copied to amazon S3 cloud file system.
+For scoring runs, results are stored in the database and sent to the user via email.
+For unit tests, results are reported back to Github.
-    From there, Jenkins reports the results back to its caller (the website) and emails the user.

 - **Postgres database:**